artof-ilvo/artof-ilvo.github.io/docs/source/index.rst

 DjustE robot
 ^^^^^^^^^^^^
 The DjustE is an in-house converted electrified hydrostatic compact tractor (CNH Boomer 50).
-It can be used as a robot or as a tractor for different field operations, some of which require a Power take-off (PTO).
+It can be used as a robot or as a tractor for different field operations that require a mechanical Power take-off (PTO), like rotary harrowing, flail mowing, etc.

 |fig_djuste_rotary_tillage_driving| |fig_djuste_rotary_tillage_turning|